input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ## 2.2 Download Jormungandr from GitHub

-On [github.com/input-output-hk/jormungandr/](https://github.com/input-output-hk/jormungandr/releases/) you will click `Releases` and from there download the file appropriate for your operating system.
+On [github.com/input-output-hk/jormungandr/](https://github.com/input-output-hk/jormungandr/releases/) go to `Releases` and from there download the appropriate file for your operating system.

 -   For Linux download the file ending in `...-x86_64-unknown-linux-gnu.tar.gz`
 -   For MacOS download the file ending in `...-x86_64-apple-darwin.tar.gz`